open-telemetry/semantic-conventions/docs/dotnet/dotnet-network-traces.md

 ## HTTP connection setup

+**Status**: [Experimental][DocumentStatus]

 The span describes the establishment of the HTTP connection.
 It includes the time it takes to resolve the DNS, establish the socket connection, and perform the TLS handshake.

 Span name SHOULD be `HTTP connection_setup {address}:{server.port}`.
 The `{address}` SHOULD be `server.address` when it's available and `network.peer.address` otherwise.

-Span kind SHOULD be `CLIENT`.
+Span kind SHOULD be `INTERNAL`.

+If the [*HTTP connection setup*](#http-connection-setup) is reported, the instrumentation adds the link to the *HTTP client request* span pointing to the *HTTP connection setup* span.
+I.e. each client request span is linked to the connection that served this request (if the connection was ever associated with this request).

-Corresponding `Activity.OperationName` is `System.Net.Http.Connections.ConnectionSetup`, `ActivitySource` name - `System.Net.Http.Connections`.
+Corresponding `Activity.OperationName` is `Experimental.System.Net.Http.Connections.ConnectionSetup`, `ActivitySource` name - `Experimental.System.Net.Http.Connections`.
-Added in .NET Core 9.
+Added in .NET 9.

 <!-- semconv dotnet.http.connection_setup -->
 <!-- NOTE: THIS TEXT IS AUTOGENERATED.
 DO NOT EDIT BY HAND. -->